dagabriel101/Projects/README.md

 3. Enter in the direction of the move (momentum)
 4. Exit after a short time horizon

-This produces a sparse, event-driven trading strategy.
+This is an event-driven trading strategy.

+Note: This is a sparse strategy, and still needs to be scaled

 ---